-Group discussion and collaboration skills are introduced in the early elementary years and help foster creativity, listening, and meaningful contribution skills.
+Group discussion and collaboration skills are introduced in the early elementary years, helping to foster creativity, listening, and meaningful contribution skills.

-Strong foundation of mathematics at the early childhood level challenges our students to build on concepts later while they are actively engaging new ideas.
+A strong foundation of mathematics at the early childhood level challenges our students to build on concepts while they are actively engaging new ideas.

-Teachers work hard to find the intersections between content and art helping students to see outside of the box and handle information with precision.
+Teachers work hard to find the intersections between content and art, helping students to think outside of the box and handle information with precision.

-The middle school students are happy to help and serve around the school to fulfill their hours and give back to St. Paul.
-This requirement brings the Christ-like nature of serving others to the surface and gives middle schools students the practice they need to lead well when they arrive in their high-schools.
+The middle school students are happy to help around the school to fulfill their service hours and give back to St. Paul.
+This requirement brings the Christ-like nature of serving others to the surface and gives middle school students the practice they need to be effective leaders when they attend high school.

-Split grade classrooms allows for students for students to think effectively within their community, to hear and rehear information, as well as participate in the learning of the students around them.
+Split grade classrooms allow for learning reinforcement and enable students to think effectively within their community as well as contribute to the learning of the students around them.